Blosc/blogsite/pages/blosc-in-depth.rst

 this benchmark is a bit dated, and that new hardware and recent versions of Blosc might enhance performance well beyond what is shown there).

-Adapt Blosc2 to your needs
+Adapt Blosc to your needs
 --------------------------

-We know that every user has her own needs, so we made possible to `register your own codecs and filters <https://www.blosc.org/posts/registering-plugins/>`_ so that you can better adapt Blosc2 to different scenarios.
-In addition, you can ask them to be included in the main Blosc2 library, which not only allows for much easier deployment, but also contributes to create a richer and more useful Blosc2 ecosystem.
+We know that every user has her own needs, so we made possible to `register your own codecs and filters <https://www.blosc.org/posts/registering-plugins/>`_ so that you can better adapt Blosc to different scenarios.
+In addition, you can ask them to be included in the main C-Blosc2 library, which not only allows for much easier deployment, but also contributes to create a richer and more useful ecosystem.

 Is It Ready For Production Use?